 - 2019-02-12: Huo Chess version 0.991 published.
 Now the algorithm performs as planned.
 Thinking depth limited to 3 half-moves.

 Huo Chess Overview

-The Huo Chess is one of the smallest open source chess programs in C#.
+The Huo Chess is one of the smallest open source chess programs in C# (the latest console version is only 44 KB is size).
 It has heavily commented source code so that it can be used for teaching purposes on how to develop a chess program (or a program in general).
 It can be easily reused in other applications, e.g. to use it as a chess engine for a robot playing chess (see here).

 Feel free to re-use it as you see fit (including changing it or selling it), as long as the source is cited properly.
 The goal is to spread the knowledge on the basics of chess programming, so sharing is important.
 Feel free also to contribute to the project, by contacting Harmonia Philosophica with ideas or code that can be used.

-Tutorials on how to develop a chess program:
+Tutorials on how to develop a chess program include: